Shackelford-Arden/hctx/README.md

   - Could potentially come into play w/ shell prompt updating
 - [x] Add support for stack aliases
   - Let daily usage use shorter names where shell prompt updating uses slightly more verbose naming
-- [ ] Add `add` command
-  - **Due to the way HCL itself works, this is not an option while using HCL as the config file.**
-- [ ] Add `edit` command
-  - I'd want to make sure that a user could modify a single attribute of a stack.
-  - **Due to the way HCL itself works, this is not an option while using HCL as the config file.**

 ## Maybes